zkoevaari/rust-joe-syntax/README.md

 This is an effort to provide an up-to-date and improved Rust language syntax definition file for *Joe's Own Editor*.\
-The file can also be used for the *nice editor*, as it happens to use the same syntax definition system.
+The file can also be used for the *nice editor*, as it uses the same syntax definition system (although an earlier version apparently).

-Due to the conflicting licenses, this is a complete rewrite, although one that aims to consider in particular all the issues that came up in recent years (and were fixed) in the version bundled with `joe`.
+Due to the conflicting licenses, this is a complete rewrite, but one that aims to consider in particular all the issues that came up in recent years (and were fixed) in the version bundled with `joe`.
 So we hope this provides an experience that is at least as good as the old one, with many new features.

+**Branches:**
+- `main`: For the use with `joe`, employing some of the newer features of the JSF syntax
+- `ne`: Legacy color scheme for `ne`, similar to the old one and others like `c.jsf` etc.
+- `ne-alt`: Alternative color scheme for `ne`, for those who might want to try something that is a bit different

-## Licensing notes ##
+## Licensing ##

 To be compatible with both projects, this work is licensed under GPLv2, or (at your option) any later version.